jbenner-radham/manpages-guide/en/basics/README.md

 .\"
 ```

-The fifth line represents the "Name" section header.
+The fifth line represents the &ldquo;NAME&rdquo; section header using the `.Sh` macro.

 ```mdoc
 .Sh NAME
 ```

-The sixth line is the name of the manpage.
+The sixth line is the name of the manpage, specified by the `.Nm` macro.

 ```mdoc
 .Nm Hello, world!
 ```

-The seventh and final line of our document is a description of the manual's content.
+The seventh and final line of our document is a description of the manual's content using the `.Nd` macro.

 ```mdoc
 .Nd A salutation.